Letaali/QoL_mod/README.md

 # QoL_mod
 A quality of life mod for Noita.
 List of fixes inside.

+Lots of things that were fixed by this mod are now patched so I removed them from the mod and the list below.
+I left the old list of fixes inside the mod for anyone curious.

 Current fixes:
--Chainsaw fix.
-Removes AudioComponent from chainsaw, preventing it from filling up memory.

 -Perk list fix.
-Makes Oil Blood, Gas Blood, Electricity and Explosive Corpses remove the related immunities from the pool like they were supposed to
+Makes Oil Blood, Gas Blood, Electricity and Explosive Corpses remove the related immunities from the pool like they were supposed to.

--Mortal Kolmi.
-Fixes two bugs that could make the final boss unkillable.
-(Thanks Extol)

 -Nightmare fix.
 Ensures that in nightmare mode the spreading sidebiomes do not overwrite Orb Rooms, Boss Arena or the Work.

--Friend fix.
-Makes Friend actually get buffs from horror monster kills.

--Spells to Power fix.
-Minimum particle amount is now 0.
-Negative particle amounts causes Noita to freeze and crash, which tentacle spells can cause.

--Runestone fix.
-Item pedestals could only spawn Runestone of Edges.
-Now all of them spawn like they were intended.

--Always cast perk fix.
-The Always Cast perk could not give Modifiers, Static Projectiles or Utility spells due to missing enums.
-Now it can.

 -Sunstone fix.
 Sunseed and sunstone items can no longer be deleted during NG+ entry.

--Ice mage fix.
-They now correctly spawn in frozen vault.

 -Copy Three Random Spells fix.
 This spell didn't always create 3 copies like promised, because of draw in the middle of the cast.
 It now gets 3 random spells first and then calls them.